katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 - Avoid using ``Write-Host/Debug/Verbose/Error`` in the module and add what needs to be returned to the ``$module.Result`` variable
 - To fail a module, call ``$module.FailJson("failure message here")``, an Exception or ErrorRecord can be set to the second argument for a more descriptive error message
 - You can pass in the exception or ErrorRecord as a second argument to ``FailJson("failure", $_)`` to get a more detailed output
-- Most new modules require check mode and integration tests before they are merged into the main Ansible codebase
+- Most new modules require check mode and integration tests before they are merged into the main Assible codebase
 - Avoid using try/catch statements over a large code block, rather use them for individual calls so the error message can be more descriptive
 - Try and catch specific exceptions when using try/catch statements
 - Avoid using PSCustomObjects unless necessary
-- Look for common functions in ``./lib/ansible/module_utils/powershell/`` and use the code there instead of duplicating work.
-These can be imported by adding the line ``#Requires -Module *`` where * is the filename to import, and will be automatically included with the module code sent to the Windows target when run via Ansible
+- Look for common functions in ``./lib/assible/module_utils/powershell/`` and use the code there instead of duplicating work.
+These can be imported by adding the line ``#Requires -Module *`` where * is the filename to import, and will be automatically included with the module code sent to the Windows target when run via Assible
-- As well as PowerShell module utils, C# module utils are stored in ``./lib/ansible/module_utils/csharp/`` and are automatically imported in a module execution if the line ``#AnsibleRequires -CSharpUtil *`` is present
+- As well as PowerShell module utils, C# module utils are stored in ``./lib/assible/module_utils/csharp/`` and are automatically imported in a module execution if the line ``#AssibleRequires -CSharpUtil *`` is present
 - C# and PowerShell module utils achieve the same goal but C# allows a developer to implement low level tasks, such as calling the Win32 API, and can be faster in some cases
 - Ensure the code runs under Powershell v3 and higher on Windows Server 2008 and higher; if higher minimum Powershell or OS versions are required, ensure the documentation reflects this clearly
-- Ansible runs modules under strictmode version 2.0.
+- Assible runs modules under strictmode version 2.0.
 Be sure to test with that enabled by putting ``Set-StrictMode -Version 2.0`` at the top of your dev script
 - Favor native Powershell cmdlets over executable calls if possible
 - Use the full cmdlet name instead of aliases, for example ``Remove-Item`` over ``rm``
 - Use named parameters with cmdlets, for example ``Remove-Item -Path C:\temp`` over ``Remove-Item C:\temp``

-A very basic Powershell module `win_environment <https://github.com/ansible-collections/ansible.windows/blob/master/plugins/modules/win_environment.ps1>`_ incorporates best practices for Powershell modules.
+A very basic Powershell module `win_environment <https://github.com/assible-collections/assible.windows/blob/master/plugins/modules/win_environment.ps1>`_ incorporates best practices for Powershell modules.
 It demonstrates how to implement check-mode and diff-support, and also shows a warning to the user when a specific condition is met.

-A slightly more advanced module is `win_uri <https://github.com/ansible-collections/ansible.windows/blob/master/plugins/modules/win_uri.ps1>`_ which additionally shows how to use different parameter types (bool, str, int, list, dict, path) and a selection of choices for parameters, how to fail a module and how to handle exceptions.
+A slightly more advanced module is `win_uri <https://github.com/assible-collections/assible.windows/blob/master/plugins/modules/win_uri.ps1>`_ which additionally shows how to use different parameter types (bool, str, int, list, dict, path) and a selection of choices for parameters, how to fail a module and how to handle exceptions.

-As part of the new ``AnsibleModule`` wrapper, the input parameters are defined and validated based on an argument spec.
+As part of the new ``AssibleModule`` wrapper, the input parameters are defined and validated based on an argument spec.
 The following options can be set at the root level of the argument spec:

 - ``mutually_exclusive``: A list of lists, where the inner list contains module options that cannot be set together